 Volt-Amperes are the standard measurement used to describe the capacity of UPS units.
-Using the equation above we see that the minimum VA rating we’d want for our 400w needs would be a 640 VA rated system.
+Using the equation above, we see that the minimum VA rating we’d want for our 400w needs would be a 640 VA rated system.

-We shared this exercise with you so that you can do the calculations if you wish but it’s not something we particularly recommend.
-It’s such an enormous hassle to dig up all the information (especially the efficiency rating); it’s much more expedient to use manufacturer estimate tables (which we’ve found to be on the conservative side anyways).
+Unfortunately, there isn’t a super quick rule-of-thumb calculation for determining the runtime like there is for determining the necessary minimum VA.
+In fact, it’s such an enormous hassle to dig up the necessary information (especially the efficiency rating), that it’s much more expedient to use manufacturer estimate tables (which we’ve found to be on the conservative side anyways).
 You can check out the calculation/selection tools of the more popular UPS unit manufacturers here:

-Practically speaking, once you’ve established the minimum VA requirement for your setup then you can go and begin comparing the run times for UPS units that meet that minimum VA requirement with higher rated systems to determine how much more you’re willing to spend to get extra run time.
+Practically speaking, once you’ve established the minimum VA requirement for your setup, then you can go and begin comparing the run times for UPS units that meet that minimum VA requirement with higher rated systems to determine how much more you’re willing to spend to get extra run time.

 So far we’ve identified where we need UPS units and how to calculate how big of a UPS unit we need.
-In addition to those two factors, it’s important to understand how the major UPS technologies on the market differ from each other and why two 1000 VA rated units might have a price difference of $100 or more (and what you get for that extra $$$).
+In addition to those two factors, it’s important to understand how the major UPS technologies on the market differ from each other and why two 1000 VA rated units might have a price difference of $100 or more (and what you get for that extra cash).

 There are three principle UPS design types available.
 The least expensive design is known as Offline/Standby UPS.
 If the UPS unit you’re looking at makes no mention of what type of unit it is, then it’s most likely a Standby UPS.

 A Standby UPS unit charges its battery and then waits for the mains power to drop off.
 When that happens, the Standby UPS mechanically switches to the battery backup.
-This switch over takes about 20-100 milliseconds which is generally well within the tolerance threshold of most electronics.
+This switch over takes about 20-100 milliseconds, which is generally well within the tolerance threshold of most electronics.

-A Line-Interactive UPS unit has a similar design to a Standby UPS unit but includes a special transformer.
+A Line-Interactive UPS unit has a similar design to a Standby UPS unit, but includes a special transformer.
 This special transformer makes Line-Interactive UPS units better at handling brownouts and power sags.
-If you live in area that has frequent brownouts or line-voltage issues (e.g. the lights frequently dim but you don’t actually lose power) it’s definitely worth the small increase in cost to purchase a Line-Interactive UPS.
+If you live in area that has frequent brownouts or line-voltage issues (e.g. the lights frequently dim but you don’t actually lose power), it’s definitely worth the small increase in cost to purchase a Line-Interactive UPS.

-An Online UPS unit is the most expensive type of UPS unit as it requires significant extra circuitry.
+An Online UPS unit is the most expensive type of UPS unit, as it requires significant extra circuitry.
 The Online UPS unit completely isolates the devices attached to it from the wall power.
 Instead of jumping into action at the first sign of power out or voltage regulation issues like the Standby and Line-Interactive units, the Online UPS unit continuously filters the wall power through the battery system.
-Because the attached electronics run completely off the battery bank (which is being perpetually topped off by the external power supply) there is never a single millisecond of power interruption when there is power loss or voltage regulation issues.
-The Online UPS unit then, is effectively an electronic firewall between your devices and the outside world, scrubbing and stabilizing all the electricity your devices are ever exposed to.
+Because the attached electronics run completely off the battery bank (which is being perpetually topped off by the external power supply), there is never a single millisecond of power interruption when there is power loss or voltage regulation issues.
+The Online UPS unit, then, is effectively an electronic firewall between your devices and the outside world, scrubbing and stabilizing all the electricity your devices are ever exposed to.
 Expect to pay a 200-400 percent premium for an Online UPS unit over a similarly spec’ed Line-Interactive Unit.

-Comparing Secondary Features
+Secondary Features You May Want

 Even though a UPS unit is effectively just a sophisticated battery, there are tons of little features that can greatly enhance your UPS experience.
-Now that we know how to size and compare the basic elements of the UPS let’s take a look at additional features you’ll want to consider when picking out a UPS unit.
+Now that you know how to size and compare the basic elements of the UPS let’s take a look at additional features you’ll want to consider when picking out a UPS unit.

 For an example of how the UPS software interacts with the operating system, check out our tutorial on setting up APC’s PowerChute software.